◀ Back to all policies

 • If a tamaiti is in danger, call 111

-• Responding to a tamaiti when they discloses abuse or when there are concerns about abuse or neglect – a phone call to Oranga Tamariki to discuss appropriate next steps
+• Responding to a tamaiti when they disclose abuse or when there are concerns about abuse or neglect – a phone call to Oranga Tamariki to discuss appropriate next steps

 • Responding to more general concerns about the wellbeing of a tamaiti, where referral to the statutory agencies (Oranga Tamariki or the Police) is not appropriate – e.g. referral to a whānau support agency in the community, such as Social Workers in Schools, Strengthening Families or Whānau Ora is more appropriate.